- Get link

-Chiloe, one of the iconic places for tourism in Southern Chile, this Province is part of the Tenth Region of Los Lagos, formed by the main island "Isla Grande de Chiloe" and countless smaller islands.
-Fishing, agriculture and livestock are the main activities, however the wealth of landscapes inserted in an unique geographic setting, its rich folklore and mythology along with its exquisite cuisine based on the abundance of seafood and livestock make tourism an activity that expands every day.
-The population of the archipelago reaches approximately 170,000 people, the capital is Castro, other important towns are Ancud (the former capital), Quellon, Dalcahue, Chonchi, Achao, Queilen, Quemchi, Cucao.
+Chiloé, one of the iconic tourist destinations in Southern Chile, is part of the Tenth Region of Los Lagos.
+It is comprised of the main island, "Isla Grande de Chiloé," and numerous smaller islands.
+Fishing, agriculture, and livestock are the primary economic activities.
+However, the wealth of landscapes within a unique geographic setting, its rich folklore and mythology, along with its exquisite cuisine based on the abundance of seafood and livestock, contribute to the continuous expansion of tourism.
+The archipelago has a population of approximately 170,000 people, with Castro as the capital and other important towns such as Ancud (the former capital), Quellón, Dalcahue, Chonchi, Achao, Queilén, Quemchi, and Cucao.

-The climate ranges from temperate-cold to temperate-rainy, with abundant rainfall which varies from 1300 mm. to 2300 mm. per year depending on factors such as height.
-The arrival to the island so far is usually via ferry sailing from Puerto Montt through Canal de Chacao (Chacao Channel), for the next years is projected the construction of the largest suspension bridge in South America, which will link the island to mainland Chile.
+The climate on the island ranges from temperate-cold to temperate-rainy, characterized by abundant rainfall varying from 1300 mm to 2300 mm per year, depending on factors such as altitude.
+Currently, the most common means of reaching the island is by ferry from Puerto Montt through the Canal de Chacao (Chacao Channel).

 A land of Myths and Legends